 HUNTSVILLE, Ala.
 (WHNT) – There’s a new robot in town.
 The technology is groundbreaking and its home is right here in Huntsville at Crestwood Medical Center.The da Vinci Si just arrived at its new home this past Friday.
-This next generation of robotic assisted surgery means if you ever need surgery, it could make recovery much faster and easier.
+This next generation of robotic-assisted surgery means if you ever need surgery, it could make recovery much faster and easier.

-“It is minimally invasive, the recovery time for patients is far quicker, the pain they experience after surgery is far less.”

-Dr. Conrad says using the da Vinci Si is intuitive and precise.
+“It is minimally invasive, the recovery time for patients is far quicker, the pain they experience after surgery is far less,” said Dr. Conrad.Dr.
+Conrad says using the da Vinci Si is intuitive and precise.

-“The machine senses with your finger motions where you need to go next, so there’s not a lot of wasted motion inside the operating room.
-So that’s what makes the operation so much more efficient.”Dr. Keith Jiminez, a Huntsville urologist, agrees.
+“The machine senses with your finger motions where you need to go next, so there’s not a lot of wasted motion inside the operating room,” Dr. Conrad said.
+“So that’s what makes the operation so much more efficient.”Dr. Keith Jiminez, a Huntsville urologist, agrees.
 He says it’s a much better system than with traditional laparoscopy.

 “With straight instruments you have very little degrees of freedom.
-With this, we have 7 degrees of freedom.”
-Dr. Jiminez adds, “We can manipulate the tips of our instrument and get to areas that are tight spaces that are more difficult with traditional laparoscopy.”The da Vinci Si is a $2 million investment for Crestwood Medical Center.
+With this, we have seven degrees of freedom,” said Dr. Jiminez.
+“We can manipulate the tips of our instrument and get to areas that are tight spaces that are more difficult with traditional laparoscopy.”The da Vinci Si is a $2 million investment for Crestwood Medical Center.
 It magnifies what the surgeon sees 10 times in high definition.
 It also makes what they see 3D.

 Crestwood is only second in the state to have this technology, missing first by just a few days to Trinity Medical Center in Birmingham.

 “It actually shows normal tissue in green, and darkens out malignant tissue, so we’re able to see through that camera system the difference while we’re operating,” said Dr. Jiminez.The da Vinci Si is being used on everything from prostate surgery to hysterectomies.
-The incisions are only 8 and a half mm.
+The incisions are only 8.5mm.
 But in the near future they’ll be going through the belly button, making those incisions invisible.

-With surgeries like hysterectomies, patients used to need 6-8 weeks recovery time.
+With surgeries like hysterectomies, patients used to need six to eight weeks for recovery time.
 But not any more.
-Dr. Conrad says, “We’re seeing 4-5 days with the da Vinci Si.
-It’s just an amazing piece of equipment.”